oralordos/backend-learning/README.md

     - Go
     - Java
 2. Build a web-server that serves an html document that has the text `Hello World!` in it.
-    - Prefer common web-server technologies, like the standard library, over obscure frameworks.
+    - Prefer common web-server libraries, like the standard library, over obscure frameworks.
+    - In Node.js, this would be Express.
+    - In Python, this would be Django or Flask.
+    - In Go, this would be the standard library, with a third party router, like Gorilla or Chi.
+    - In Java, this would be the standard library.
 3. Add a POST endpoint that takes in a JSON message in the body, and replies with the message reversed in a JSON response.
     - The goal here is to parse and format JSON data.
+    - To help test this endpoint, Postman and curl are both valid options.
 4. Add endpoints that allow for saving and editing a more complicated data type.
 Just save the information in-memory for now, using a dictionary, map, object, etc. Do not forget thread-safety.
     1. Add a create endpoint that allows for creating a new item, and saving it.
         - The item you are saving should have at least three fields.